anjalipathania994-cmd/Marketing-Campaign-Analysis/README.md

 ---

-🗄️ SQL Analysis Using PostgreSQL
+🗄️ SQL Analysis
-After cleaning the dataset, PostgreSQL was used to perform business analysis and solve real-world marketing campaign problems using SQL queries.
+ Using PostgreSQL,After cleaning the dataset, PostgreSQL was used to perform business analysis and solve real-world marketing campaign problems using SQL queries.

 📊 Business Problems Solved
 * Identified the marketing channel with the highest average ROI